tr0janw4re/zelda-survival/README.md

 **BIG CHANGE!:** This specific version (web version) became the *Legacy Edition*, cuz the main version became the love2d version but this version will continue to receive updates until it hits **1.0.0**, together with the main version, that will became a entire new game

-# STORY:

-it doesn't have an story, by autoexplain reasons
-(its a survival game, it doesn't need a story)

 # VERSIONS:

 my idea is make this game have a LOT of alternative versions, being on my mind these versions:

 - Web game version: this version
 - GBC version : I want A LOT to make a port to the Gameboy Color, because how u know, the original game was made on the original Gameboy (and after it get a remake to the Gameboy Color)
-- PC Executable Version : I hate web development, and I'm very limited on what I can do using HTML and Javascript, so I want to make a remake for the PC with a lot of another things
+- PC Executable Version (Love 2D): I hate web development, and I'm very limited on what I can do using HTML and Javascript only, so I decided
 - DS version: yes